tom-howard/ros/docs/com2009/assignment1/part1.md

     ```
     ***

-1. A Gazebo simulation window should open and within this you should see a TurtleBot3 Waffle (similar to [our real robots](../../../about/robots) that you'll work with later):
+1. A Gazebo simulation window should open and within this you should see a TurtleBot3 Waffle (very similar to [our real robots](../../../about/robots)):

     <figure markdown>
       ![](../../images/gazebo/tb3_empty_world.png){width=800}